AncientDrago/Embedded-Systems-Roadmap/01_GPIO_Basics/README.md

-# GPIO Basics
+# GPIO Basics — ATxmega128A1U

-## 📌 Objective
-Learn how to configure ATxmega128A1U GPIO pins for input, output, toggling, and basic timing.
+This module covers fundamental digital I/O operations on the ATxmega128A1U microcontroller.

-## 🔧 You Will Learn
+## 📌 What You Will Learn
-- Port direction registers
+- Pin direction configuration (IN/OUT)
-- Output toggling
-- Button input basics
+- Reading digital input
+- Writing digital output
+- Toggling pins using OUT, SET, CLEAR, TOGGLE registers
+- Using internal pull-ups
-- Debouncing concepts
+- Debouncing basics

-## 🧪 Exercises
-- Toggle LED at different speeds
+## 📁 Folder contains
+- `main.c` → example code (to be added later)
+- Notes on registers and pin behavior
+- Exercises for practice

+## 🛠 Hardware Used
+- ATxmega128A1U board
+- LEDs, push buttons, jumper wires

+## 🚀 Next Steps
+Once you learn GPIO, you will move to:
-- Read a push button input
+- Interrupt-driven button handling
-- Implement software debouncing
+- Timers & PWM
+- SPI & I2C drivers